 - ‘They told me that I must contact them over another channel..why in the world don’t they support me over this one?’

-These are just few, yet very common examples, that often arise.
-I also notice them whilst carrying out assessment activities for my clients over their digital conversations in order to laser focus on areas of improvement.
-That’s why when it comes to Digital Customer Service how you speak can make or break customer experience.
-So how can you upskill your agents?
-What competencies and capabilities do they really need to master digital support?
-After working with many clients during the last 3 years, I’ve developed a specific Digital Customer Service Personas©, the skill-set model that I us to help you turn your agents into digital conversations specialists.
+These are just few, yet pretty common examples.
+I also notice them whenever I carry out assessments for my clients, analyzing their digital conversations to laser focus on areas of improvement.
+That’s why when it comes to Digital Customer Service the way you handle the conversation can make or break the whole customer experience.
+So you may wonder now, ‘how can I get my team digitally up-skilled?’
+And ‘what competencies do they really need to master online conversations over different channels?’
+After working with many clients during these years, I’ve developed the Digital Customer Service Personas©, the skill-set model that I’ve been using to help them turn their agents into digital conversations specialists.

 [Ebook] Download your free copy of Digital Customer Service Personas©